TZstatsADS/Spr2017-proj4-team13/README.md

 	+ team member 3 : Zheren Tang
 	+ team member 4 : Jihan Wei
 	+ team member 5 : Yingxin Zhang
-+ Project summary: In this project, we were assigned two papers which state two algorithms foucsing on author name disambiguation.
-We reproduced each algorithm following instructions from the papers, evaluated these two algorithms with evaluation metrics.
++ Project summary: In this project, we were assigned two papers which state two algorithms focusing on author name disambiguation.
+We reproduced each algorithm following instructions from the papers, evaluated these two algorithms with evaluation matrices.
 We also come up with our own methods to compare and evalute the two algorithms.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.